 Environmental science topics

-The list of possible environmental science topics is a long one, and each department will have their own key focus areas.
+The list of possible environmental science topics is a long one, and each environmental science department will have its own key focus areas.
 Areas of specialization range from a focus on understanding specific life forms and ecosystems in great detail, to studying environmental systems and changes at whole-planet level.
-Some examples include:
+Some examples of environmental science topics you may encounter include:

-This is an example of a subject at the ‘up close’ end of the spectrum, which is still of relevance to everyone.
-Soil ecology involves an understanding of issues such as soil nutrition levels, the spread of pathogens (viruses, bacteria and so on), the impact of pesticides and other chemicals, and soil porosity (spaces between grains).
+An example of a subject at the ‘up close’ end of the environmental science spectrum, soil ecology is focused on the various processes which can affect soil, and how this can impact on natural environments and human needs such as agricultural production.
+Issues studied could include soil nutrition levels, the spread of pathogens (such as viruses and bacteria), the impact of pesticides and other chemicals, and soil porosity (spaces between grains).

-At the ‘big picture’ end of the spectrum, studying Earth systems means looking at large-scale changes in the Earth and its atmosphere, and studying the environmental systems that affect the whole planet.
-Subjects you might cover include geomorphology (understanding land formations and predicting future changes), weather systems, climate change, ice ages and oceanic systems.
+At the ‘big picture’ end of the spectrum, the field of Earth systems focuses on large-scale changes in the Earth and its atmosphere, and the environmental systems that affect the whole planet.
+Environmental science topics you might cover here include geomorphology (understanding land formations and predicting future changes), weather systems, climate change, ice ages and oceanic systems.

 A specialization in environmental and biological conservation will involve studying different groups of organisms – such as birds, mammals and insects – and their natural habitats, with a focus on understanding the survival challenges they face, and the conservation techniques that may be used.
 Those who specialize in this field will be well prepared for future environmental science careers in a conservation focused field, working to protect various species and limit the risk of extinction.